 Lamping inspections produce the lowest quality of visual data, and thus are only used on low priority pipes (this usually means newer pipes, which are less than 20 years old), or in projects where funds are extremely limited.

-Four Ways Indoor Drones Help with City Sewer Inspections
+Two Ways Indoor Drones Help with City Sewer Inspections

 Indoor drones are revolutionizing sewer inspections, allowing inspectors to improve safety, save money, and reduce response time in the face of emergencies.